gus/gusgus/life/_posts/2010-08-08-the-hunt-is-on.markdown

 ---
 layout: post
 title: Random Thoughts ed 3 - The hunt is on
-summary: My thougts.
+summary: My thoughts.
 Sue me.
 Fuck off.
 ---
 A strange feeling is confusion; anger; guilt; hopelessness; despair; apathy.
 Empty.
 Wrong.
 This is not how you feel.
 This is how you react.
 This is not the case.
 This is the face.
 Where do I go, love?
 Why am I there?